All Frequently Asked Questions

 Can I send you extra information or material to support my funding application?

-To make the process as simple as possible, please only submit the information requested in the concept note template (.doc).
+To make the process as simple as possible, please only submit information after speaking to a programme manager and then only what is requested in the proposal light or full proposal.

 Are individuals eligible for grants from Laudes Foundation?

 We only work with registered groups and organisations at this time.

 We don't make donations to individual fundraising activities, but we wish you the best of luck with your campaign.